 Transport from the Airport to Downtown Nice

-(See below for how to get directly from the airport to Monaco).
+For information on how to get directly from the airport to Monaco see below.

 Arrival in Nice by Train